yhekma/datamounter/README.md

 optional arguments:
-  -h, --help            show this help message and exit --cache CACHE, -c CACHE
-                        Location of the cache-file.
-  --updatetime UTIME    Optionally tell the mounter how long the contents of
+  -h, --help            show this help message and exit --updatetime UTIME    Optionally tell the mounter how long the contents of
                         files will be cached after which the fact is retrieved again.
 To be used with --realtime.
 Defaults to 10